fivenorth-io/loop-sdk/README.md

 ### Handling Fee Balance in the server SDK

-Mainnet currently uses Loop's legacy Network Gas flow, where transactions can create a separate pending network fee transaction.
-Devnet/testnet are testing Fee Balance, where users maintain a prepaid Fee Balance and Canton deducts transaction costs from that balance.
+Loop supports two server SDK fee flows: Fee Balance, where users maintain a prepaid balance and Canton deducts transaction costs from that balance, and pending network fees, where a transaction can create a separate fee payment that must be paid before the next transaction.

 Existing server SDK integrations can keep using `loop.executeTransaction(...)`.
 That helper still performs the simple one-call flow: